angulardart/site-angulardart/src/angular/guide/template-syntax.md

 if the `heroForm.form.valid` is invalid and pass the entire form control tree to the parent component's `onSubmit` method.

-### Template reference variable warning notes
+### Template reference variable warning notes {#template-reference-notes}

 A template _reference_ variable (`#phone`) is _not_ the same as a template _input_ variable (`let phone`) such as you might see in an [`*ngFor`](#template-input-variable).
 Learn the difference in the [_Structural Directives_](structural-directives#template-input-variable) guide.

-The scope of a reference variable is the _entire template_.
+The scope of a reference variable is the _entire template_, unless it's declared within an embedded view controlled by a [structural directive](#built-in-structural-directives).
+Reference variables declared within an embedded view are only visible to the portion of the template embedded by the structural directive.
+Note that a reference variable declared outside an embedded view can be referenced from within it, but not the other way around.

 Do not define the same variable name more than once in the same template.
 The runtime value will be unpredictable.

 <a href="#page-content">back to top</a>
 <div class="l-hr"></div>